After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 "Remember when Wikipedia started?
 Everybody said, 'Oh, it's not going to work; you can't cite it,' " Engstrom says.
 "Ten years ago, I pooh-poohed the idea of open mapping.
 Now I think it's the future."

 Joanne Lu is a freelance journalist who covers global poverty and inequity.
 Her work has appeared in Humanosphere, The Guardian, Global Washington and War is Boring.
-Follow her on Twitter @joannelu
+Follow her on Twitter @joannelu.